Making changes to improve health or reduce stress can feel overwhelming

 Helping you connect dots between mental and physical health challenges

 Wellness planning is especially ideal if you like the idea of working with a health coach for accountability, but would also like the support and perspective of a licensed mental health therapist.
 For example, if you've been given directives for lifestyle changes from a functional or integrative medicine practitioner, I'm educated enough about most non-conventional treatment approaches to understand the goal.
 I also have training in mental health nutrition, so while I'm not certified to create a comprehensive dietary plan or make actual recommendations for supplements, I can provide information about targeted nutritional approaches (alternatives to pharmaceuticals) for anxiety and depression symptoms, which you can (and should) then discuss with your medical provider.
 Additionally, by connecting dots between your physical and mental health history, I can help you develop a broader perspective on mood and behavior challenges.
-Finally, it if resonates with you, we could add a mind-body therapy to facilitate additional healing at the limbic system level, where physiology is linked to emotional experience.
+Finally, it if resonates with you, we could add a somatic therapy to facilitate additional healing at the limbic system level, where physiology is linked to emotional experience.

 To better illustrate the above, if you're trying to improve gut health due to irritable bowel symptoms or eczema, knowing how serotonin and other neurotransmitters of well-being are impacted by gut dysbiosis will help you understand how biological factors might have contributed to your anxiety history.
 If you're new to the concept, you may be glad to learn about some foods that support the gut microbiome, or about over-the-counter approaches to boosting serotonin that you can then discuss with your doctor.
-In a complementary way, mind-body therapies like EMDR and hypnotherapy can decrease stress biochemicals elevated by chronic stress or trauma, and can also begin to reframe negative identity associations that developed or worsened as you struggled with that anxiety.
+In a complementary way, mind-body therapies like EMDR and Emotional Freedom Technique can decrease stress biochemicals elevated by chronic stress or trauma, and can also begin to reframe negative identity associations that developed or worsened as you struggled with that anxiety.

 Wellness planning is also ideal if you're motivated to optimize your addiction recovery, and need a perspective that's outside the box.
 With the exception of a few progressive rehabs and clinics around the country, treatment programs underrate the importance of nutrition and exercise for healing the biochemical deficiencies behind cravings and mood swings.
 There's nothing wrong with using medication to manage those issues, especially if it saves your life or capacity for parenting.
 But whether you use medication or not, physical health is every bit as important to recovery as mental and spiritual health.